lzykaren/Classification-Fannie-Mae/README.md

 # Data-Mining-Research-Fannie-Mae
-Data Mining Research about Fannie Mae
+Data Mining Research about Fannie Mae Dataset

 Hello!
 This is Ziyan Lin, a graduate student from Johns Hopkins University, majoring in applied math and statistics.